Today, I’m going to show you how to pack Chapati for travel!

 - You can also use an Aluminum foil and prepare wraps by stacking Rotis on top of each other.

-- If you want to pack Chapatis separately, keep them in a safe place of your bag.
+- If you want to pack Chapatis separately, keep them in a safe place in your bag.
 Don’t put extra weight on them.

 - Always remember moisture promotes the decomposition process of food.
 So, wipe the lunchbox with a kitchen paper or cloth before packing the Chapatis.